nburbank-givedirectly/xfer-followup/writeup/writeup.md

 We're primarily interested in $\beta_1$ and $\beta_2$, the fit coefficients for gender and age.

 [^1]: The base data bricks query is [here](https://github.com/nburbank-givedirectly/xfer-followup/blob/main/queries/base_query.sql).
-Survey records in the research object were linked to transfers via followup records with identical recipient ids and similar timestamps.
+Survey records in the research object were linked to transfers via follow up records with identical recipient ids and similar timestamps.
 In rare cases transfers can be linked to more than one successfully completed followup survey.
 In these cases, only the most recent survey record was used.

 [^2]: The numerator for [this proportion](https://github.com/nburbank-givedirectly/xfer-followup/blob/main/queries/prop_xfers_w_flup.sql) is the count of successful follow-up records that can be matched to a transfer id and have a `recipient_inactive_stage` of 0.
 The denominator is the count of all complete transfers with a creation date between October 1st, 2019 and September 30th, 2023.